sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_03.rst

    :name: fig-samplingDist

    The sampling distribution for our test statistic X when the null hypothesis is true.
-For our ESP scenario thit is a binomial distribution.
+For our ESP scenario this is a binomial distribution.
 Not surprisingly, since the null hypothesis says that the probability of a correct response is θ = 0.5, the sampling distribution says that the most likely value is 50 (out of 100) correct responses.
 Most of the probability